Central Washington University: History

-Name and expansion of programs

 In 1937, the Washington Legislature authorized a name change to Central Washington College of Education.
 In 1961, reflecting that the curriculum had expanded into new areas of study in addition to teacher education, the school's name was changed to Central Washington State College.
 With addition of graduate programs and curricula, it became Central Washington University in 1977.

+In 1998, the United Faculty of Central was founded as a trade union to represent the university's faculty members.

 Residential campus

 The residential campus location has multiple residence halls, surrounding the Student Union and Recreation Center, and clustered in four different areas.
 The STEM and teaching facilities are located near the administrative buildings, which include Black Hall, Bouillon Hall, and the Science Building near Dean Hall (see map on right).

 Administrative buildings

 Barge Hall and Mitchell Hall are where the primary administrative staff are located.
 Admissions, Running Start, a Cashiers Office, the Registrar, and financial aid are all located in this area.
 This region is bounded by Samuelson Hall and the residential Kamola Hall and Sue Lombard Hall.